 These tools have been found useful by others using Python and so are included here.
-They are discussed separately because they are either older ways to do things now handled by f2py, Cython, or ctypes (SWIG, PyFort) or because I don't know much about them (SIP, Boost).
-I have not added links to these methods because my experience is that you can find the most relevant link faster using Google or some other search engine, and any links provided here would be quickly dated.
-Do not assume that just because it is included in this list, I don't think the package deserves your attention.
-I'm including information about these packages because many people have found them useful and I'd like to give you as many options as possible for tackling the problem of easily integrating your code.
+They are discussed separately because they are either older ways to do things now handled by f2py, Cython, or ctypes (SWIG, PyFort) or because of a lack of reasonable documentation (SIP, Boost).
+Links to these methods are not included since the most relevant can be found using Google or some other search engine, and any links provided here would be quickly dated.
+Do not assume that inclusion in this list means that the package deserves attention.
+Information about these packages are collected here because many people have found them useful and we'd like to give you as many options as possible for tackling the problem of easily integrating your code.